1944 Steel Penny Value: Find Out Now!

 How to Tell if a 1944 Wheat Penny is Steel

 A few 1943 pennies were struck in bronze (copper).
-Bronze cents metal errors are extremely rare, valuable pennies, and command a huge premium.
+Bronze cents metal errors are extremely rare, valuable pennies, and command a huge sale price premium at auctions.

 Numismatic professionals speculate they were struck by accident, while others believe they were deliberately struck as souvenirs for Mint officials.